kyleboas/tacticsjournal.com/_posts/2023/09/2023-09-28-you-need-to-play-striker-in-on-goal-to-score.md

 It's all good and well to rack up xG through crosses and cut-backs, but those chances need context.
 They should have been scored, but I need to see them.
 And the chances I saw prior to today I'd mark as unlucky.

 The shot against Emi Martinez should have been scored, but it was an incredible save.
 Two goals today from central progression.
 One well-saved shot that should have been finished.
 Central progression is the way Chelsea rescues their season.
-No more Enzo Fernandez as a 10, they need the Cole Palmers to disrupt and create these chances for Jackson or Broja.
+No more Enzo Fernandez as a 10, they need the Cole Palmer's of the world to disrupt and create these chances for Jackson or Broja.

 If you want a striker to score they need to be played in on goal.